Larks' Tongues in Aspic

 Larks' Tongues in Aspic is the fifth studio album by the English progressive rock band King Crimson, released on 23 March 1973 through Island Records in the UK and Atlantic Records in the United States and Canada.
-It marked the debut of King Crimson's third incarnation, featuring co-founder and guitarist Robert Fripp along with four new members: bass guitarist and vocalist John Wetton, violinist and keyboardist David Cross, percussionist Jamie Muir, and drummer Bill Bruford.
-It is a key album in the band's evolution, drawing on Eastern European modernist classical music and European free improvisation as central influences.
+It marked the debut of a new incarnation of King Crimson, featuring co-founder and guitarist Robert Fripp along with four new members: bass guitarist and vocalist John Wetton, violinist and keyboardist David Cross, drummer Bill Bruford, and percussionist Jamie Muir.
+It is a key album in the band's evolution, drawing on Eastern European modernist classical music and free improvisation as central influences.

 Background

 At the end of the tour to promote King Crimson's previous album, Islands, Fripp parted company with the three other members of the band (Mel Collins, Boz Burrell and Ian Wallace).
 Collins has stated that he was asked to stay on with the new lineup of the band but decided not to.
 The previous year had also seen the ousting of the band's lyricist and artistic co-director Peter Sinfield.
 Fripp had cited a developing musical and sometimes personal incompatibility with the other members.
 He was now writing starker music drawing on influences such as Béla Bartók, Igor Stravinsky, Jimi Hendrix and free improvisation.

 In order to pursue these ideas, Fripp first recruited bass guitarist and vocalist John Wetton, a longstanding friend of the band who had lobbied to join at least once before but had joined Family in the meantime.
 The second recruit was Jamie Muir, a free-improvising percussionist who had previously been performing in the Music Improvisation Company with Derek Bailey and Evan Parker, as well as in Sunship (with Alan Gowen and Allan Holdsworth) and Boris (with Don Weller and Jimmy Roche, both later of jazz-rock band Major Surgery).
 Muir occasionally played a conventional drum kit, but more often used a range of small percussion instruments.

 On drums, Fripp recruited Bill Bruford of Yes.
 Another longstanding King Crimson admirer, Bruford felt that he had done all he could with Yes at that point.
 He was keen to leave the band before they embarked on their Close to the Edge tour, believing that the experimentation-oriented King Crimson would be a more expansive outlet for his musical ideas.
 The final member of the new band was David Cross, a violinist, keyboardist and occasional flute player.